Swarovski 8x30 SLC WB Review

 Design and Build

-The 8x30 SLC has a long history going back to the 1980s, but if you are planning to buy a pair that creates a problem.
-It seems as if all the older models fetch the same sort of used price, but they’re not the same.
+The 8x30 SLC has a long history going back to the 1980s, but if you are planning to buy a pair that creates a problem because all the older models fetch the same sort of used price, but they’re not the same.
 In fact, versions prior to the one on review here are probably best avoided.
 Why?
 Not because they’re faulty, but because they lack important optical coating features.

-The oldest models are easy to spot, as they look very different from this one.
-Those Mark Is lack SWARObrightTM mirrors and have no phase coatings either.
+The oldest (Mark I) models are easy to spot, as they look very different from this one.
+The Mark I lacks SWARObrightTM mirrors and has no phase coatings either.
 They are not really worth buying in my view unless very cheap.

-The problem is the middle-aged models (always the way) – the Mark II and Mark III.
-Below is a photo of the previous version to this one, the Mark II.
+Below is a photo of the previous version to the ones on review, the Mark II.
 It has phase coatings, but not SWARObrightTM mirrors.
 This is the one to be careful of because it looks very similar to the Mark III, but will be dimmer in use.
 The only clue is the ‘cut’ in the armour below the eyepieces (armour colour, black or green, is irrelevant).

 These Mark IIs look similar to the Mark IIIs on test, but lack dielectric mirrors.
-Note the extended ‘cut’ in the armour below the eyepieces.
+Note the extended ‘cut’ in the armour below the eyepieces, the only way to distinguish.

 The 8x30 SLCs are a compact binocular with similar styling to other SLCs models of the time.
 Build quality is good, but workmanlike compared to the exposed alloy and finer armour of a pair of ELs.
 Despite being (I think) made of aluminium rather than magnesium alloy, these are light at 590g – as light as (Zeiss 8x32 FL) or lighter than (Swarovski 8x32 EL) most premium 8x32s today.